-Apart from the GMAT, most of the fastest-growing graduate business schools require the GRE examination as part of their admission process.
+Apart from the GMAT, most of the fastest-growing graduate business schools require the GRE exam as part of their admission process.
 In order to assess the math skills, the business school gives high importance to the quantitative section scores.
 With that, aspiring students must have a prudent approach in preparing for the GRE, especially for the quantitative section.
-Some examinees might be intimidated by math subject, especially the difficult questions, so we compiled some tips and strategies to prepare for quantitative reasoning.
+Some examinees might be intimidated by math subjects, especially the difficult questions, so we compiled some tips and strategies to prepare for quantitative reasoning.

 The syllabus for the GRE quantitative section is listed below:

 - Algebra.
 It refers to the involvement of divisibility, factorization, remainders, prime numbers, and even and odd integers.
-Exponents, roots, arithmetic operations and estimation, ratio, percent, decimal representation, absolute value, and number line sequence are also covered.
+Exponents, roots, arithmetic operations and estimation, ratio, per cent, decimal representation, absolute value, and number line sequence are also covered.